taoensso/sente/README.md

 ### Example projects

 There's a full [reference example project] in the repo.
-Call `lein start-dev` in that dir to get a (headless) development repl that you can connect to with [Cider] (emacs) or your IDE.
+Call `lein start` in that dir to get a (headless) development repl that you can connect to with [Cider] (emacs) or your IDE.

 There's also some **user-submitted** examples which may be handy: